A-Yarrow/bindcraft-analysis-app/README.md

 ## Contribution

 This project is open source and built for the community.
-We encourage contributions from developers, researchers, and anyone interested in improving protein binder analysis.
+I encourage contributions from developers, researchers, and anyone interested in improving protein binder analysis.
 Whether it's bug fixes, new features, or documentation improvements, your input is highly valued.
 Please refer to the `CONTRIBUTING.md` file (to be added) for guidelines on how to contribute.

 ## References